 - Project-based learning to help you establish an effective workforce well-being management system

-- Skills and practices that align our values and purpose with our organization's mission and priorities with a goal of enhancing a culture of well-being
+- Skills that align your values and purpose with your organization's mission and priorities with a goal of enhancing a culture of well-being

 - Tools to communicate key concepts related to the prevalence, drivers, and consequences of inattention to the well-being of the health care professional workforce

 - A grounding in improvement science and the latest methodologies for leading well-being across an organization